 - Return eggplant to bowl and toss with zucchini and squash.

 - Combine 1 T. oil, garlic, and thyme in small bowl.
 Heat 2 T. oil in a large skillet over medium-high heat until shimmering.

 - Return skillet to medium-high heat, add remaining teaspoon oil, and heat until shimmering.
 Add spinach and cook, stirring frequently, until wilted, about 3 minutes.
-Transfer spinach to paper towel–lined plate and drain 2 minutes.
+Transfer spinach to a paper towel-lined plate and drain 2 minutes.
 Stir into eggplant mixture.

-- Spray 13 by 9-inch baking dish with vegetable oil spray.
+- Spray 13 by a 9-inch baking dish with vegetable oil spray.
 Spread 1 cup tomato sauce in bottom of baking dish; shingle 4 noodles on top of sauce.
-Spread half of vegetable mixture over noodles, followed by half of olives, half of cream sauce, and 1 cup of mozzarella.
+Spread half of the vegetable mixture over noodles, followed by half of the olives, half of the cream sauce, and 1 cup of mozzarella.
 Repeat layering with 4 noodles, 1 cup tomato sauce, remaining vegetables, remaining olives, remaining cream sauce, and 1 cup mozzarella.
-Place remaining 4 noodles on top layer of cheese.
+Place remaining 4 noodles on the top layer of cheese.
 Spread remaining 1 cup tomato sauce over noodles and sprinkle with remaining 1 cup mozzarella.